ghmwesigwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. Create a script that prints all possible combinations of two letters, except `oo`.

-12. Write a script that prints a number with two decimal places.
+12. Prints a number with two decimal places.

 The number will be stored in the environment variable `NUM`.

-13. Write a script that converts a number from base 10 to base 16.
+13. A script that converts a number from base 10 to base 16.

   * The number in base 10 is stored in the environment variable `DECIMAL`

-14. Write a script that encodes and decodes text using the rot13 encryption.
+14. Encodes and decodes text using the rot13 encryption.

-15. Write a script that prints every other line from the input, starting with the first line.
+15. Script that prints every other line from the input, starting with the first line.

-16. Write a shell script that adds the two numbers stored in the environment variables `WATER` and `STIR` and prints the result.
+16. Adds the two numbers stored in the environment variables; `WATER` and `STIR` and prints the result.

   * `WATER` is in base `water`
   * `STIR` is in base `stir.`